nandoMattos/LinkedLists/README.md

 # LinkedLists :jigsaw:
 ### _C algorithm to create and modify linked lists using reference parameter_
-This is a refactored project that I developed as a requirement at college.
+This is a refactored project I developed as a requirement at college.
 As expected from a C algorithm-only, it's just a black terminal screen showing a bunch numbers and basic instructions.

 #### Doubly linked list: